 WHAT IS CIN-BAD?

-Since 1993, the core element of CIN-BAD is the Official Actions Database (OAD).
-The OAD contains information on chiropractors with public board actions taken by chiropractic regulatory licensing boards, and/or exclusions from Medicare/Medicaid reimbursement by the U.S. Department of Health & Human Services with regard to individual chiropractors.
+Since 1993, the core element of CIN-BAD began with the board actions information.
+It is a comprehensive warehouse of information on public actions taken by chiropractic regulatory licensing boards and/or exclusions from Medicare/Medicaid reimbursement by the U.S. Department of Health & Human Services with regard to individual chiropractors.
 It is maintained by the Federation of Chiropractic Licensing Boards as a service to its member boards, to the health care community, and to the general public.

 The information resources on CIN-BAD assist in the efficient and accurate licensing and credentialing of chiropractors through a password-protected internet site.
 These resources are available to: